edu05/java-katas/README.md

 Because unit tests idealise the interactions of the subject class with the other classes, other types of testing are still necessary (integration testing being one of them).

+## Static Methods

+When a method doesn't need use any state from an object's instance it can be made static. static methods belong to the jvm rather than an object instance. as a consequence of this static methods are usually very simple, short and used primarily as helpers. example usages of static methods are :

+- numerical computations (look at all the Math's package methods...Math.abs(), Math.pow(), Math.random(), Math.max().
+None of these methods need of an object's instance state to work.
+- factory methods (methods used to create object instances) for classes with awkward constructors, look at LocalDate.now(), LocalDate.from(), LocalDate.of(), Collections.singletonList()

+## Public, private, provided, default visibility modifiers

+ -public is used for those methods that are intended to be freely called by all other classes -private methods can't be called by any other class other than the class declaring said method, it is used to hide the complexity of code into submethods
+ -default methods don't have a visibility modifier keyword, they're used to allow classes in the same package to make use of them but prevent classes outside of its package from accessing them. an example usage is the getPlayer1Points() method in SimplifiedTennisMatch, we wanted the SimplifiedTennisMatchFormatter to have access to the player names, but we don't want developers using our library to have access to it
+ -protected methods can be seen by classes in the same package and subclasses, i.e. like protected but subclasses can also see said method. used similarly as default methods but used to also allow subclasses to override the behaviour of the proctected methods. abstract classes normally have protected methods.